 WHY I CHOSE IT: I loved this intriguing story of a woman constantly at odds with the world around her, and the vivid and unflinching portrayal of the racial and social tensions in colonial era Rhodesia (now Zimbabwe).
 It’s a novel built on contrasts: between glamour and hardship, privilege and oppression, delivered in lush prose.

-SOFA DATE: 26 June – Guest Author – Louisa Treger on Going Home: returning to her family roots for inspiration
+SOFA DATE: 26 June – Guest Author – Louisa Treger on A Brutal Paradise: returning to her family roots for inspiration

 9. RIVERFLOW – Alison Layland (Honno Press) – 20 June

 After a beloved family member is drowned in a devastating flood, Bede and Elin Sherwell want nothing more than to be left in peace to pursue their off-grid life.
 But when the very real prospect of fracking hits their Shropshire village, they are drawn into frontline protests.
 Mysterious threats and suspicious accidents put friendships on the line, and Elin and Bede’s marriage under unbearable pressure.
 Is there a connection with their uncle’s death?
 Who is trying to stop them saving not just their home and village but the wider world, and how far will they go?
 But far from a global threat, it seems the enemy could be closer to home.

 WHY I CHOSE IT: Most eco or climate-change themed novels I’ve encountered are futuristic and tend to the apocalyptic; I appreciated the groundedness of this one set here (in the UK) and now.
 The author cleverly gets round the issue of ‘preaching’ with her characterisation of the prickly Bede.
 Wonderful descriptions of nature and a keen eye for the dynamics of life in a small community.